 The year was 1851 and Queen Victoria, who was watching the race, asked “Who was in second” as the yacht America, in the lead, passed by the Royal Yacht.
 This yacht America was of a radical design for the times, the pointy narrow end was in the front and the widest part amidships.

 The Gosport Regatta is a destination pursuit race.
 Its history goes back to the Oceanic Cup that attracted 50 boats and included boats from England and of course the US at the Isle of Shoals.
 In 1874 the US sailing yacht, America, won the race and became the namesake for the world famous America’s Cup.
 The Gosport Regatta is a fundraiser for Piscataqua Sailing Association (PSA) and Star Island.
-We are happy to announce that the race and after race activities are back on Star Island in 2022.
+We are happy to announce that the race and after race activities are back on Star Island.

 Gosport Regatta is a fundraiser for Star Island and the Piscataqua Sailing Association (PSA) to promote community, sailing and the New Hampshire Seacoast.
 Updates will be posted on this website.